Playground tour

 The playground server is dependency-free, same as the rest of the engine — no

 npm install, no CDN.
-It’s a thin shell over the real engine: GET /api/graph
+It’s a thin shell over the real engine: GET /api/status

 returns exactly what the CLI and the